felipealfonsog/NovaNav/README.md

 #### NovaNav - Super Lightweight Browser 🌐

+ <img src="./images/icons/icon-small.png" alt="NovaNav-Logo" width="68" height="68">

 NovaNav: Lightweight browser delivering a fast, distraction-free browsing experience for Linux (AUR package available & Bash installer for Arch & Debian), working smoothly.
 During the Bash installation, you can choose macOS, but it is not stable yet.
-It offers essential browsing functionalities while focusing on simplicity and efficiency.
-This is my own version of Arc Browser, mostly for Linux, keeping in mind the proportions because it's a project done solely by me from scratch.
+It offers essential browsing functionalities while focusing on simplicity and efficiency, to mainly be focused in browsing, just that.
+It's a a minimalist and distraction-free web browser.
+It's designed to be simple and efficient, with essential browsing functionalities while prioritizing simplicity and efficiency.

- <img src="./images/icons/icon-small.png" alt="NovaNav-Logo" width="68" height="68">

-NovaNav was inspired by Arc Browser due to its minimalist interface.
-However, there is no version of Arc available for Linux.
-Therefore, I wanted to create a minimalist and distraction-free web browser, which is the essence of this project.
-NovaNav offers essential browsing functionalities while focusing on complete simplicity and efficiency.
 With NovaNav, users can effortlessly navigate the web, open multiple tabs, and adjust zoom settings for optimal viewing using the keyboard.
 The browser's clean interface and intuitive design make it ideal for users who prefer a clutter-free browsing experience.
 By minimizing distractions and prioritizing essential features, NovaNav aims to provide a seamless and enjoyable web browsing experience.

 [![Download Install NovaNav](https://custom-icon-badges.demolab.com/badge/Install-NovaNav%20Browser-blue.svg?style=for-the-badge&logo=nnav-mini-icon&logoColor=white)](https://github.com/felipealfonsog/NovaNav#installation)